Unlocking the Secret to Longevity

 “My parents had a love of adventure and travel,” says Billie Bob today.
 “As a young girl, I was always active and we spent a lot of time outdoors.”

-While some of us struggle to put New Year’s resolutions into practice for healthier lifestyles, this Gainesville family appears to have already unlocked the secret of health, fitness and longevity over generations.
-Their secret formula for success is pretty simple: follow your passion, keep active, enjoy family adventures and eat sensibly.
+While some of us struggle to put New Year’s resolutions into practice for healthier lifestyle on our search for the secret to longevity, this Gainesville family appears to have already unlocked the health, fitness and longevity over generations.
+Their formula for slowing down the hands of time is pretty simple: follow your passion, keep active, enjoy family adventures and eat sensibly.

-Turning 92 in March, Billie Bob is a gym regular who attends fitness classes several times a week, and then stays on during the day to greet and encourage other seniors to reach their fitness goals.
+Born in 1925, when the average life expectancy for a woman was just 57, Billie Bob was chasing fitness and longevity long before gym’s made it cool.
+Over the last 17 years she has become a gym regular who believes fitness and longevity go hand in hand.
+She attends fitness classes at Gainesville Health and Fitness several times a week and then stays on during the day to greet and encourage other seniors and those of all ages to reach their fitness goals.
 A nametag identifies her as ‘Hostess’ at Gainesville Health & Fitness Center, where she rotates between its three facilities.

 “Granny’s suggestion was to name me Billie, after my mother, Willie Mae, who was also called Billie by her mother,” explains Billy Bob.
 “She added Bob after my father Robert Sykes or Mr. Bob as she called him.”